-The last three signs in particular are signs that you are becoming quite ill, but you should not wait for the onset of these symptoms before acknowledging you have AMS: they’re fairly reliable indicators of the onset of HACE or HAPE.
+The last three signs in particular are signs that you are becoming quite ill.
+You should not wait for the onset of these symptoms before acknowledging you have AMS.
+They are fairly reliable indicators of the onset of HACE or HAPE.

-You and your party should keep an eye on each other for signs of AMS, and if you suspect of someone suffering from AMS, look out for signs of it worsening.
+You and your party should keep an eye on each other for signs of AMS.
+If you suspect of someone suffering from AMS, look out for signs of it worsening.
 Very sick people can become confused and not realise how sick they are.
 Loss of appetite is a particularly good sign: anyone who has been walking or climbing at altitude for a day should be hungry for a good meal in the evening.

 2. High Altitude Cerebral Edema (HACE)